 A Typical Data Center design is a 2-tier FabricPath design as depicted in Figure 2-2.
 All VMDC architectures are built around modular building blocks called PoDs.
 Each PoD uses a localized Services attachment model.
-Within a PoD, Virtual Port Channels (vPCs) handle Layer 2 switching provide an active-active environment that does not depend on Spanning Tree Protocol (STP) but converges quickly in the event of failure.
+Within a pod, Layer 2 switching is handled by Virtual Port Channels (vPC), which provide an active-active environment that does not depend on Spanning Tree Protocol (STP) but converges quickly in the event of failure.
 Figure 2-2 shows a VMDC PoD with FabricPath as a vPC replacement.